Best Free Actuarial Exam Prep Resources in 2026

 Phase 1: Learn the Material (40% of study time)

 Use study notes, textbooks, and video lectures to learn each topic.
-Marcel Finan's books or ISLR (for SRM) provide the theoretical foundation.
+Marcel Finan's books, or ISLR for SRM, give you the theoretical floor.

 Phase 2: Practice Problems (50% of study time)

-This is where most of your time should go.
-Start with topic-specific practice on FreeFellow, working through easier questions before progressing to harder ones.
-The three difficulty levels (D1, D2, D3) let you build up systematically.
+This is where most of your hours belong.
+Start with topic-specific practice on FreeFellow, clearing the easier questions before you climb.
+The three difficulty levels (D1, D2, D3) let you build up rung by rung.

 Phase 3: Practice Exams (10% of study time)

-In the final 2–4 weeks, take full-length practice exams under timed conditions.
+In the final 2–4 weeks, sit full-length practice exams under the clock.
 FreeFellow's practice exam feature generates realistic simulations for each SOA exam.

 Many candidates spend 80% of their time reading and 20% practicing.
 Flip that ratio.
 Practice is where learning happens.